La Quinta Inns & Suites

-La Quinta by Wyndham, also known as La Quinta Inn & Suites (Spanish: La Quinta, "the country villa", /es/) is a chain of limited service hotels in the United States, Canada, Mexico, and Honduras owned by Wyndham Hotels & Resorts.
+La Quinta by Wyndham, also known as La Quinta Inn & Suites (Spanish: La Quinta, "the country villa", /es/), is a chain of limited-service hotels in the United States, Canada, Mexico, and Honduras owned by Wyndham Hotels & Resorts.
 La Quinta Holdings, Inc. first sold shares to the public in April 2014.
-La Quinta has headquarters in Irving, Texas.
-As of December 31, 2023, the company owns and operates 918 properties with 89,391 rooms.
+La Quinta is headquartered in Irving, Texas.
+As of December 31, 2023, the chain owned and operated 918 properties with 89,391 rooms.